clong/DetectionLab/README.md

 ---

-# Contributing
+## Contributing
-Please do all of your development in a feature branch, on your own fork of detectionlab.
+Please do all of your development in a feature branch on your own fork of detectionlab.

-Tools and features will be reviewed on a case by case basis, but I will always accept fixes/improvements.
+Requests for tools and features will be reviewed on a case by case basis, but I will always accept fixes and improvements.

-# Credits/Resources
+## Credits/Resources
 * A huge percentage of this code was borrowed from [Stefan Scherer](https://twitter.com/stefscherer)'s [packer-windows](https://github.com/StefanScherer/packer-windows) and [adfs2](https://github.com/StefanScherer/adfs2) Github repos.
 A huge thanks to him for building the framework that allowed me to design this lab environment.

 # Acknowledgements